aiguy110/mj_pdf_reader/README.md

 ## Coming in the next release MJ PDF Reader V1.5.0
 * Re-branded the app as 'MJ Reader'
-* New and better icon for the app
+* New icon for the app
 * [Done] Added support for Hyperlinks.
 * [Done] Added a Table of Content page to show the full list of bookmarks (including nested ones).
 * [Done] Added an auto scroll feature in the Full Screen Mode (adjustable speed).